RWeigelt/ShortGuidHelperDemo/README.md

 ﻿# ShortGuidHelperDemo

-Demo code for converting a GUID to a shorter representation
+Demo code for converting a GUID to a shorter textual representation

-See the article on https://weblogs.asp.net/rweigelt for more information.
+See the article on https://weblogs.asp.net/rweigelt/convert-guids-to-a-shorter-textual-representation-and-back for more information.